Jenyus-Org/graphql-utils/nestjs-graphql-utils/README.md

 ## Usage

-All the utilities provided by `@jenyus-org/nestjs-graphql-utils` are exported directly by the package with Typescript definitions.
-All the functions and decorators are described below.
+All the utilities provided by `@jenyus-org/nestjs-graphql-utils` are exported directly by the package with Typescript definitions, and are described below.

 ## Decorators